Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 One of the main highlights on the walk is the amazing Punch Bowl.
 This area of the gardens contains numerous multi-coloured azaleas, exploding into a riot of colour in the springtime.
 Other plants/trees include Magnolia, Mahonia, Pernettya, Rhododendron Species, Glenn Dale azaleas, hardy ferns, Ilex and Dwarf conifers.

 This walk starts at the eastern end of the gardens next to the car park.
 You then pass the 100 foot high totem pole and the Wick Pond as you head to High Flyer's Hill.
 You return passing the Polo grounds where you may be able to watch a match.
 You then pass the pretty Obelisk pond before returning to the start point.

 If you would like to continue your walk you could head to the nearby Virginia Water Lake where you'll find a delightful lakeside trail.

 |Vanguard Way||66 miles (106 km)||This trail runs from the outskirts of London, through Ashdown Forest, Alfriston and Cuckmere Valley to the stunning East Sussex coast.|

 Route highlights include the lovely Ashdown Forest, the White Horse near Alfriston and the wonderful final coastal stretch that gives views of the Seven Sisters Cliffs and Tidemills beach.
-The path also passes through the beautiful Cuckmere Valley with splendid views of the Cuckmere River to enjoy.
+The path also passes through the beautiful Cuckmere Valley with splendid views of Cuckmere River and Cuckmere Haven to enjoy.